 With this latest example in the trend of growing consumer sources of data, what are the possible implications for the insurance sector?
 Might insurers now use this technology and others like it to determine how much customers should be charged?
 It could act as an early warning system in sheltered accommodation and nursing homes too, allowing owners to obtain cheaper PI cover, as the risk of vulnerable people falling is arguably reduced.

-Aimee Szilaki, Vice President, Insurance for Capgemini, commented;
+Aimee Szilaki, Vice President, Health Business Leader, for Capgemini, commented;

 “While wearables have become mainstream for health and fitness for some time, we see new entrants looking to both disrupt and engage as never before.
 The announcement by Verily to introduce shoes with weight and movement sensors is yet another example of this trend.
 Sensors to monitor steps and exercise, blood pressure, gait change, and even falls aren’t new, but what is new the connectivity from the devices to not only their users, caregivers and families, but health insurers and providers as well.